limalib/docs/docs/source/index.rst

 Installation
 ------------
-We recommend installation on Ubuntu, Debian or in WSL in Windows, see how to :doc:`install <Installation>`.
+Installation on Ubuntu, Debian or in WSL in Windows is recommended, see how to :doc:`install <Installation>`.

 Latest changes
 --------------